In eBay’s Autumn 2017 Sellers News release, they are introducing further policy updates, including a likely unwelcome

 “I sell postcards and photographs, many of which are one off, totally unique images.
 If I cannot protect them from being copied, then I dont have a business as most potential customers will simply right click – Save Image as – and wont bother buying it.”

 I believe these comments are justified, but what can you do?
 Unfortunately, not a lot when it comes to other sellers taking your images, however this isn’t exactly an uncommon practice and online retailers have been managing this for many years.

-When selling images such as graphics and postcodes however, this does become a bit more problematic as images can be easily copied.
+But when selling images such as graphics and postcodes, this can can become a bit more problematic as images are easily copied.
 The way forward would be to develop new photographic angles and to list the image at the lowest acceptable resolution, so they can’t be used in print.

 Other sellers just feel the updates are a mistake and eBay has gone too far: